 It’s common knowledge that entrepreneurship is risky business: many firms fold, some enjoy moderate success, and a few become enormous successes, making their founders billionaires.
 A study by Hall and Woodward, which tracked the fates of thousands of American startups after receiving venture capital investment, shows the strength of this skew.
 For two thirds of startups, the shareholdings of the founders wound up worth less than a million US (2006) dollars.
 Over 90% of the wealth gained by founders came from the top 10% of firms, those which returned over $10 million, and almost half the wealth came from the top 2% of firms, returning over $100 million.
 Thus, even though most firms failed, a randomly selected team of startup founders (with some VC funding) would on average earn $9.2 million by exit (IPO, sale of the company, or failure).
-The median time to exit was 49 months, with successes tending to exit earlier, so on average founding teams in this sample earned over $2 million per year, or a little over $1.4 million per year for each entrepreneur (some solo, some in teams).
+The median time to exit was 49 months, with successes tending to exit earlier, so on average founding teams in this sample earned over $2.25 million per year.

 |Entrepreneurs’ exit value, millions of 2006 dollars||Percent of companies||Percent of total entrepreneurs’ exit value|